FOREX-UK election upset pummels pound, other currencies stay calm

 TOKYO, June 9 (Reuters) - The pound fell sharply on Friday after British Prime Minister Theresa May's Conservative Party appeared set to fall short of an expected majority in a general election.

-An updated BBC forecast predicted May's Conservatives would win 318 of the 650 seats, eight short of a majority, while Corbyn's left-wing Labour would take 267 -- producing a "hung parliament" and potential deadlock.
+An exit poll predicted the Conservatives would win 314 seats in the 650-member parliament and the opposition Labour Party 266, meaning no clear winner and a "hung parliament".

+As of 0125 GMT the BBC reported that May's party was not expecting an overall majority.

-Such a shock result was expected to plunge domestic politics into turmoil and alter the nature of Brexit talks.
+If the exit poll proves correct, the shock result would plunge domestic politics into turmoil and could alter the nature of Brexit talks.

 "Britain's exit from the European Union will continue regardless of the political turmoil likely to be created by the election results.
 Other currencies, like dollar/yen, are not reacting much as it is a more domestic affair this time, unlike last year's Brexit vote," said Koji Fukaya, president at FPG Securities in Tokyo.